Mean Value for Random Ideal Lattices: Introduction

-Back when Venkatesh's result had been published, it was not just the best lattice packing bound but also the best sphere packing bound.
-Even though this may not be true anymore after \cite{MMMS23}, ideal lattices over cyclotomic fields are of independent interest due to their use in post-quantum cryptography \cite{BDPW20}.
+Ideal lattices over cyclotomic fields are of independent interest due to their use in post-quantum cryptography \cite{BDPW20}.
 Probabilistic results about behaviour of short vectors in ideal lattices are interesting from this point of view.
-In a sense, Theorem \ref{th:main} shows that as long as the average number of lattice points in a ball of fixed volume is concerned, random ideal lattices over cyclotomic fields of large degree are not too different from a random unit covolume lattice in $\SL_{d}(\mathbb{R})/\SL_{d}(\mathbb{Z})$.
-See \cite{GSVV24} for a similar result about module lattices over cyclotomic fields.
+To this end, Theorem \ref{th:main} shows that as long as the average number of lattice points in a ball of fixed volume is concerned, random ideal lattices over cyclotomic fields of large degree satisfy similar ``Gaussian heuristics'' as a random unit covolume lattice in $\SL_{d}(\mathbb{R})/\SL_{d}(\mathbb{Z})$.
+This has attracted some interest from the cryptography community.
+For example, a chapter in the doctoral thesis by H. Bambury~\cite{B25} is devoted to explicitly evaluating the error term $\varepsilon(K,V)$ in~\cref{eq:main_estimate}.